-This impressive Buddhist and Taoist temple built by the Hainanese community in Malaysia has a combination of modern and traditional styles with multi-levelled of function halls.
+This impressive Buddhist and Taoist temple built by the Hainanese community in Malaysia has a combination of modern and traditional styles with multi-leveled function halls.
 In addition, the Goddesses Tian Hou and Kuan Yin are worshipped in Thean Hou Temple, Cultural and religious activities held here attract worshippers both local and from overseas.

 4. Sultan Salahuddin Abdul Aziz Shah Mosque

 Visiting Kuala Lumpur, you have to visit this mosque also.
 The Mosque located in Shah Alam is one of the most spectacular structures in Malaysia.
-It’s because of its blue dome, Islamic calligraphy and ethnic designs.
+It’s because of its blue dome, Islamic calligraphy, and ethnic designs.

 Cultural Tourist Attractions in Kuala Lumpur Never End

-The large population in Malaysia such as Malays, Chinese, Indians and Eurasians population makes it interesting to visit.
+The large population in Malaysia such as Malays, Chinese, Indians, and Eurasians population makes it interesting to visit.
 You can find various historical symbols here

 1. Sultan Abdul Samad